If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 The company changed it to include the diversity of recommendations and discovery optimization using the Artificial Intelligence Recommendation (AIRec) engine.

 AIRec algorithms outperform “self-managed” algorithms by 20-100%.
-The engine can analyze and capture user behavior in seconds and within milliseconds, provide personalized recommendations for more diverse products with a high click-through rate.
+The engine can analyze and capture user behavior in seconds and promptly provide personalized recommendations for more diverse products with a high click-through rate.

 Anheuser-Busch InBev

-Started in 1366, AB InBev might seem an unlikely digital transformations pioneer, but it is.
+Started in 1366, AB InBev might seem an unlikely pioneer of digital transformations, but it is.
 Tassilo Festetics, then AB InBev’s vice president for global solutions, advised: “Really start looking at your data early, because data is the fundamental part. [...]
 Then start looking at the areas where you have the best business cases, where can you drive the most value for your company.”

 They began in 2013 by collaborating with farmers through the Smart Barley platform.
 Its AI algorithm analyzes data from past yields to help improve future yields, reduce water and fertilizer usage, and create a more sustainable environment.

-Then, AB InBev brought analytics, AI, and predictive modeling to their back-office operations and the supply chain with the help of Microsoft Azure and Google Cloud Platform’s services.
-By optimizing its data pipeline and deploying AI solutions from Azure, AB InBev cut down on shipping times and fuel costs.
+Then, AB InBev brought AI, analytics, and predictive modeling to their back-office operations and the supply chain with the help of Microsoft Azure and Google Cloud Platform’s services.
+By optimizing its data pipeline and deploying AI solutions from Azure, AB InBev reduced shipping times and fuel costs.

 X (formerly Twitter)